Get startedGet started for free

 2. What are modules?

-Modules are Python scripts, meaning they are files ending with the .py extension.
-Modules contain functions and attributes - more on those later.
-They can also contain other modules!
-Python comes with several modules that are available for us to use.
-As with built-in functions, modules help us avoid writing code that already exists!
+Modules are Python scripts, meaning they are files ending with the `.py` extension that contain reusable code.
+Modules contain functions and attributes, which we cover in this video.
+In larger projects, modules can also contain other modules!
+Like built-in functions, modules help us avoid rewriting code that already exists.

 3. Python modules